Sales Objective - Definition, Importance & Example

-Sales objective can be defined as a part of a company’s marketing plan where common goals are identified by the company’s marketing team like revenue targets, distribution partners, profit margins, targeted demographics and advertising.
+Sales objective can be defined as goals which are part of a company’s marketing plan where targets are identified by the company’s marketing team like revenue targets, distribution partners, profit margins, targeted demographics and advertising.

 Sales forces of a company play a crucial role for the company by driving revenue for the company by seeking out and engaging customer prospects.
 Sales force is the most personal branch of the marketing function of a company as they work directly with the customers.
 Sales force strategies and sales objectives are generally concerned with boosting a company’s revenue, increase profitability and reducing marketing costs.

 Whenever the customers come to sales people they strategically suggest more items which are complementary to their purchase.
 This strategy not only help in increasing revenue but also help in reducing inventory holding costs and inventory cycle time.

 Sometimes company also devices competitions among sales teams with rewards to motivate them to try harder for making a sale.